We believe that great wine comes from “Star Fields” — unique sites where fruit develops the optimal balance of aroma, flavor and texture.

 Our soils are composed of fractured quartz and uplifted shales, with high silica content which limits nutrients.
 With limited minerals available, our vines focus on developing fruit rather than growing lush canopies – ensuring optimal flavor development.

 Reduced vigor gives the vines a natural balance that's difficult to achieve on valley floor soils, and results in wines of great character and complexity.

-We check each of our nineteen blocks every day, and adapt our farming practices to optimize grape quality.on a daily basis.
+We check each of our twenty-four blocks every day, and adapt our farming practices to optimize grape quality.on a daily basis.